GitHub-XK/Modern-Tool-4-LA/05_Parametric_Design.md

 5.1.1 Definition of Parametric Design and History of Parametric Design

+"Parametric design is a process based on algorithmic thinking that enables the expression of parameters and rules that, together, define, encode and clarify the relationship between design intent and design response." (https://en.wikipedia.org/wiki/Parametric_design)

+5.1.2 What is BIM?
+BIM vs Parametric Design

+Building Information Modeling (BIM)  is a process supported by various tools, technologies and contracts involving the generation and management of digital representations of physical and functional characteristics of places.

 5.1.2 Software related to Parametric Design

-- BIM / Revit / Dynamo
+- Autodesk Revit / Dynamo
-- Rhino / Grasshopper
+-  Rhinoceros 3D / Grasshopper
+- Autodesk 3DS Max
-- Maya
+- Autodesk Maya

-5.1.3 Bionic Modeling
+5.1.3 Bionic Modeling? / Organic Modeling?